 Aravis:Bree, why do you keep swearing By the Lion and By the Lion’s Mane?
 I thought you hated lions.

 Bree:So I do.
 But when I speak of the Lion of course I mean Aslan, the great deliverer of Narnia who drove away the Witch and the Winter.
 All Narnions swear by him.

 Bree (in a shocked voice):No, no of course not.

 Aravis:All the stories about him in Tashbban say he is.
 And if he isn’t a lion why do you call him a lion?

 Bree (in a rather superior tone with his eyes half shut):Well, you’d hardly understand that at your age.

-And then, you see, a lion, the Lion, who is in fact 100% lion, approached from behind so that Aravis and Hwin saw him, but Bree did not.
+[And then a lion, the Lion, who is in fact 100% LION, approached from behind so that Aravis and Hwin saw him, but Bree did not.]

 Bree (still in a rather superior tone with his eyes half shut):Even a little girl like you, Aravis, must see that it would be quite absurd to suppose he is a real lion.
 Indeed it would be disrespectful.
 It he was a lion he’d have to be a Beast just like the rest of us.
 Why! (and here Bree began to laugh) If he was a lion he’d have four paws, and a tail, and Whiskers!….Aie, ooh, hoo-hoo!
 Help!